cameronvoell/fcrn/README.md

 2. From root directory `yarn install` to install repo dependencies
 3. run `yarn dev` to start expo
 4. Follow terminal instructions for testing the app on your iPhone or Android via the Expo Go mobile app.

+## The fcrn-example-app currently supports the following functionality: